Voices from the Field

 A passable wifey’s better than the fastest wi-fi via broadband.

-Your turncoat Audubon binoculars needn’t tell my binaca to knock it off.
+Your turncoat Audubon binoculars needn’t tell my binaca to knock

 You have a tight box.
 Make some calls.